reorg/pg_repack/doc/pg_repack.rst

     You should drop the extension from the database and reload it as described in the installation_ section.

-ERROR: relation "table" has no primary key
+ERROR: relation "table" must have a primary key or not-null unique keys
-    The target table doesn't have PRIMARY KEY.
+    The target table doesn't have a PRIMARY KEY or any UNIQUE constraints defined.

-    Define PRIMARY KEY to the table.
-(ALTER TABLE ADD PRIMARY KEY)
+    Define a PRIMARY KEY or a UNIQUE constraint on the table.

 ERROR: relation "table" has no cluster key
     The target table doesn't have CLUSTER KEY.

-    Define CLUSTER KEY to the table.
-(ALTER TABLE CLUSTER)
+    Define a CLUSTER KEY on the table, via ALTER TABLE CLUSTER ON, or use one of the --no-order or --order-by modes.

 pg_repack: query failed: ERROR: column "col" does not exist
     The target table doesn't have columns specified by ``--order-by`` option.